 The Psy.D. program is a 120-hour degree, including practicum and internships courses.
-Through summer 2017, tuition is $995 per credit hour.
+For the ’19-’20 academic year, tuition is $1020 per credit hour.

 Federal Student Loans